 The bee’s knees

-The Earles of Newtown debut at the Crystal Bay Casino on Dec.
-28. The band members will fill the Red Room stage on a Thursday night.
+The Earles of Newtown debuted at the Crystal Bay Casino on Dec.
+28, 2017.
 The group has a strong fan base in Reno, where it has performed in The Saint several times.

 They are a fun band !!!
 I can vouch to that.
 And very different then most bands.
 I hope to make it to the CBC. on the 28th .